-The offer made to parents for reception class on the initial offer date is of a full-time place from the start of term after 1 September 2023.
-Schools normally wish to stagger entry into school from that date and arrange for some initial part time attendance to ensure a smooth transition from preschool / home into school.
+The offer made to parents for reception class on the initial offer date is of a full-time place from the start of term after 1 September 2024.
+Schools normally wish to stagger entry into school from that date and arrange for some initial part time attendance to ensure a smooth transition from pre-school / home into school.

 Flexibilities exist for those parents who do not feel that their child is ready to start school in the September following their fourth birthday.
-It is possible for them to:
+It is possible for them to access:

-- Request part-time admission to the allocated school from the September following their child's fourth birthday.
-This should be negotiated with the headteacher of the allocated school. - Request to defer their child's entry until later in the school year but not beyond the point at which they reach Compulsory School Age, and not beyond the beginning of the final term of the school year.
-This should be negotiated with the headteacher of the allocated school. - Request to defer their child's entry until the September following their fifth birthday.
+- Part-time admission to the allocated school from the September following their child's fourth birthday.
+This should be discussed with the headteacher of the allocated school. - Defer their child's entry until later in the school year but not beyond the point at which they reach Compulsory School Age, and not beyond the beginning of the final term of the school year.
+This should be discussed with the headteacher of the allocated school. - Defer their child's entry until the September following their fifth birthday.
 Parents must make an in-year application and the pupil would start in Year 1.

 Parents of summer-born children, that is children born between 1 April and 31 August, may, in addition, choose to send their child to school in the September following their 5th birthday and may request that their child is admitted out of their normal age group to Reception Year rather than Year 1.
-Any parent wishing to request for their summer-born child to start school outside their normal age group should read the 'Guidance on the education of children outside normal age group'
+Any parent wishing to request for their summer-born child to start school outside their normal age group should submit this via the online form available on the Southampton City Council website.